conda-forge/libitk-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libitk` can be installed with:
+Once the `conda-forge` channel has been enabled, `libitk, libitk-devel` can be installed with:

 ```
-conda install libitk
+conda install libitk libitk-devel
 ```

 It is possible to list all of the versions of `libitk` available on your platform with: